Common Questions About Performance Bond requirements

 Do you know the ins-and-outs of performance bonds and how to get one?
 These bonds can be confusing, so we interviewed our own Senior Vice President of Surety, Mark Levinson, for the basics of this specific surety bond.
-Having recently written an article for Construction Savvy magazine on this very topic, Mark’s expertise delivers all the answers you need regarding performance bonds.
+Having recently written an article for Construction Savvy magazine on this very topic, Mark’s expertise delivers all the answers you need regarding performance bonds for construction companies and contractors.

 A performance bond is a surety bond issued by an insurance company that guarantees the completion of a project by a contractor.
 Most contracts involving government money require bonding to protect taxpayer dollars.
 In the private sector, it’s used as a risk management tool to ensure that building projects get finished.